-The Parambikulam Wildlife Sanctuary gets the monsoon rains.
-The average rainfall is 1600 mm, which is quite good.
-The temperature differs from 150 degree Celsius to 320 degree Celsius.
+The Parambikulam Wildlife Sanctuary gets the average monsoon rainfall of 1600 mm, which is quite good.
+The temperature differs season to season but mostly, it stays humid.
 The place receives rainfall in the months of January, February, March and April.
 From November to April is a most preferred time for visiting this place.
 However, making preparations for a rainy day is a wise thing to do.

 |Trekking Cost||RS.
 600 to Rs.
 6000|